jwattspajaro/Google-IT-Automation-with-Python/5. Configuration_Management_and_the_Cloud/4_Intro to Module 4: Managing Cloud Instances at Scale/Video Quiz.md

        Nice job!
 The Round-robin approach serves clients one at a time, starting with the first, and making rounds until it reaches the beginning again.

 -----
+### Change Management
+#### Automation tools are used to manage the software development phase's build and test functions.
+Which of the following is the set of development practices focusing on these aspects?

+⚫ **Continuous Deployment**

+⚪ Continuous Integration

+⚪ Pre-Prod

+⚪ Test environment

+          ✅ Correcto
+            Great work!
+Continuous Integration means the software is built, uploaded, and tested constantly.